 Basal cell naevus syndrome

-Basal cell naevus syndrome (BCNS) is also known as Gorlin-Goltz syndrome, Gorlin syndrome, and nevoid basal cell carcinoma syndrome.
+Basal cell naevus syndrome (BCNS) or basal cell carcinoma nevus syndrome (BCCNS) is also known as Gorlin-Goltz syndrome, Gorlin syndrome, and nevoid basal cell carcinoma syndrome.
 The so-called basal cell naevi are actually tiny basal cell carcinomas.

 What is basal cell naevus syndrome?